-• dults in their personal, health and

-Iness, education, employment, an Unsheltered Homelessness

-Immediate access Coordinate

-ormed Care Family Engagement

-Development no po unito d Vouth Chains

-Individualized & Client- Social & Co mmunity Youth Choice

-Driven Support USICH Core Outcome(s): Integration Stable Heusine -
+USICH Core Outcome(s): Stable Housing

-USICH Core Outcome(s): Stable Housing Permanent Cor
+USICH Core Outcome(s): Permanent Connections

-Education/Emp

-•

-Torrat Dopulation(a) 8 Speci al Danulations Social-Emotion
+Education/Employment

+Social-Emotional Well-Being

-Target Population(s) & Speci Ostanaria 1.8 HUD Eligibility
+Target Population(s) & Specia al Populations HUD Eligibility

-Unaccompanied Young Adults (Categories 1 & .
-4
+Unaccompanied Young Adults (a • Categories 1 & 4

-Pregnant / Parenting Young Adu
+Pregnant / Parenting Young Adu outegolies i d i

 Includes all special populations:

-justice involved, pregnant and/o
+justice involved, pregnant and/or

-Young Adults of color, youth flee eing violence,
+Young Adults of color, youth flee

 and child welfare involved YYA.
-Madiums to m

-Timeframe: Medium-term ia alaalaara 1.0

-Project Type Details: - ddress the unique experiences

-riers faced by Y

-- t must have a lease in a housing

-unit not controlled by the project.

-Rental assistance level is based on participant need and

-steps down over time (progressive engagement).

-Case management support should be responsive to

-participant need but will be intensive for many

-particip

-- responsive to participant need,

-6 months.

-Program Requirements: AB principles, participation in

-lomelessness I a isk Group, and supporting the

-YAB.

-y for program referrals and to fill

-e housing oppor

-- housing requirements and serve

-all gend

-uth engagement and supports

-built into the program.

-Transportation built into the program.

-Supports and education around tenancy.

-Landlord incentives are encouraged.

-Connections to resources for financial literacy,

-mental health and health

-- mainstream benefits must be

-- · • re, Medicaid, SSI/SSDI, Food

-e office, early childhood

-education).

-20:1 staff to your

-At least 2-3 staff will be added per funded project.

-Expected Outcomes & Data Collection: Expected Equity Outcomes & Data Collections: housing.
-Decrease the length of tinhousing.
-Increase the number of More for 12 months or more.
-Decrease the number of homelessness after 12 mm Development of qualitative stability Increase income (employ) Increase equitable access collection and de-aggrege ethnicity, gender, sexual subpopulation factors.
-Develop fair and equitable collecting regular Young surveys, listening session ve indicators for success and yment, benefits, etc.) is and outcomes through data jated analysis based on race, orientation and other le services and housing by Adults feedback through ns, etc. and/or integrating youth

-voice into program-level decision-making.

-Innovation Opportunities:

-Projected Number of Youth Projected Number of Units Projected Cost

-to be Served (annual) (annual) (1 year)

-Estimate 40 or more individuals annually Estimate 32 or more units annually \$600,000 - \$950,000

-HUD Project Type RRH
+5

+Timeframe: Medium-term

+Project Type Details: is designed to address the unique experiences

+- riers faced by YYA.

+oused participant must have a lease in a housing

+controlled by the project.

+ssistance level is based on participant need and

+own over time (progressive engagement).

+Case matrix anagement support should be responsive to

+participa ant need but will be intensive for many

+participa

+Length of assistance is responsive to participant n

+up to 36 months.

+Program Requirements: Commitment to YHDP/YAB principles, participation in Youth Homelessness Task Group, and supporting the YAB.
+Utilize Coordinated Entry for program referrals and to available housing opportunities.
+Programs will follow fair housing requirements and se all genders.
+Creation of authentic youth engagement and support built into the program.

+ortation built into the program.
+Is and education around tenancy.

+2

+d incentives are encouraged. tions to resources for financial literacy,

+nent, education, mental health and health

+nce for obtaining mainstream benefits must be

+Assistance for obtaining mainstream benefits must be integrated (e.g., Medicare, Medicaid, SSI/SSDI, Food Stamps, local Workforce office, early childhood education).

+participa given in can shif the nee 20:1 staff to youth ratio.
+This smaller staff to ant ratio will help ensure that young people are dividualized, adaptable case management, which t over time in intensity and level of support to suit ds of the participant.
+2-3 staff will be added per funded project.

+Expected Outcomes & Data e the number of Young Adults who exit to stable

+Collection: housing 5

+se the length of time Young Adults wait for

+Expected Equity Outcomes & Data Collections: for 12 months or more.
+Decrease the number of homelessness after 12 m Development of qualitative stability Increase income (employ) Increase equitable access collection and de-aggrege ethnicity, gender, sexual subpopulation factors.
+Develop fair and equitable collecting regular Young ve indicators for success and yment, benefits, etc.) is and outcomes through data jated analysis based on race, orientation and other le services and housing by Adults feedback through ns, etc. and/or integrating youth Innovation Opportunities: Projected Number of Youth Projected Number of Units Projected Cost to be Served (annual) (annual) (1 year) Estimate 40 or more Estimate 32 or more units \$600,000 - \$950,000 individuals annually annually HUD Project Type RRH